Bree Van de Kamp: Season 2

-Events with Rex, George and Andrew take their toll and she starts drinking heavily.
+Events with Rex, George, and Andrew take their toll and she starts drinking heavily.
 She realizes she has a problem when she loses Lynette's children after passing out while babysitting.
 Andrew later begins making accusations about Bree physically abusing him and tries to seek emancipation rights, which Bree refuses.
-In denial, but not wanting Andrew to get his trust fund or give up on him, Bree joins AA but only takes it seriously after passing out in a shop changing room and not waking up until late at night.
+In denial, but not wanting Andrew to get his trust fund or give up on him, Bree joins Alcoholics Anonymous (AA) but only takes it seriously after passing out in a shop changing room and not waking up until late at night.
 Her AA sponsor, Peter McMillan (Lee Tergesen), and a security guard let her out.
-Bree also faces more turmoil when she discovers her new neighbors, the Applewhites are hiding from the police and is blackmailed into silence.
+Bree also faces more turmoil when she discovers her new neighbors, the Applewhites, are hiding from the police and she is blackmailed into silence.
 To distract herself from her alcoholism, she has a brief relationship with Peter, who is addicted to sex.
 However, Andrew discovers this and seduces Peter to get revenge on Bree for denying him his trust fund.
-She dumps Peter and throws Andrew out after discovering that they slept together and in her bed.
+She dumps Peter and abandons Andrew at a gas station after discovering that they slept together and in her bed.

-Bree's mental health deteriorates rapidly following this and nobody can help her as her behavior becomes erratic and spirals out of control including creating a scene at Danielle's birthday party.
+Bree's mental health deteriorates rapidly following this and nobody can help her as her behavior becomes erratic and spirals out of control, including creating a scene at Danielle's birthday party.
 Danielle, meanwhile, starts dating Matthew Applewhite and moves out to be with him.
-However, Matthew's mother, Betty Applewhite, realizes Matthew murdered an ex-girlfriend, Melanie Foster.
-She tells Bree, who has checked herself into a psychiatric unit and later escapes after they refuse to let her leave.
+However, Matthew's mother, Betty Applewhite, realizes Matthew murdered an ex-girlfriend, Melanie Foster, but made her believe his brother did it.
+Betty tells Bree, who has checked herself into a psychiatric unit and later escapes after they refuse to let her leave.
 Bree and Betty rush to Bree's house to find Matthew and Danielle have taken money from Bree's safe.
 Bree confronts Matthew about Melanie and refuses to let them leave, so he threatens to shoot her, only to be shot dead by a police sniper.
 Bree's final scenes involve her beginning a new friendship with the mysterious Orson Hodge.